 August 14, 1937: Here’s a notice for a showing of the 1936 MGM short Every Sunday starring Judy and Deanna Durbin.
 The short received this kind of attention because it was already famous not just for featuring two soon-to-be big stars but also because of the overwhelming talents of the two girls that are on display.

-August 14, 1939: While in Hartford, Judy met with handwriting expert Muriel Stafford who analyzed Judy’s writing.
+August 14, 1939: While in Hartford (on August 10th), Judy met with handwriting expert Muriel Stafford who analyzed Judy’s writing.
 The results are no big surprise but still fun to read!

 August 14, 1939: More Ozzy ads and photos.

 August 14, 1941: The last day of filming the “How About You?” number for Babes on Broadway.
 Also filmed on this day were scenes on the “Interior Dressing room” set.

 Judy was on the set at 3 p.m. and dismissed at 6:40 p.m. the assistant director’s notes state: “Judy was ill in the morning.”

 Photos: A fun studio-issued cartoon of what was supposedly going on at MGM in the summer of 1941.